 In this 2-part lesson, students will design and 3D print their own assistive finger tools to help users with arthritis or a weak grip to do everyday tasks.
 Using finger tools can eliminate the need to grip objects, which makes them a very simple but effective device for people who struggle with their grip.
 The lesson begins by teaching students about the various joints in the body and how arthritis affects our joints.
 They will then be provided with 3D modelling skills in a video tutorial before going on to define, design and 3D print their own unique product.
-Enrolling in the lesson will give you complete access to the teacher training material and lesson documents.
-This includes content to help you prepare and deliver the lessons along with design tutorials so you become familiar with the process prior to teaching it in the classroom.

 The lesson can be incorporated into the study of maths, biology, design technology and computing.
 The material can be adapted for ages 8-15.
 The curriculum is aligned to NGSS, CCSS and UK National Curriculum standards.
 A comprehensive list of standards met is included in the lesson platform.